ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAssembly/Hybrid/Scaffolding_with_HiC_Juicer.md

 For me, this ran for about 2 days before juicer started generating a merged_nodups.txt in the aligned folder.
 This is when I KILL THE PROCESS, as it takes more than 4 days to deduplicate my billion reads.
 Adding a -S dedup allows the juicer script to restart the deduplication process, but all previous progress is erased.

-I honestly could never get the SLURM scripts to submit to my system, and thus was forced to work with the cpu scripts.
-Here is my workaround to get the dedup to run in parallel, and enable submission to multiple nodes.
+Here is my workaround to get the dedup to run in parallel using the cpu scripts, which enable submission to multiple nodes.

 ### Dedup workaround
 ```